neoremind/fluent-validator/README.md

 `ValidateCallback` is an optional argument that `doValidate()` method needs.

 `onSuccess()` method is called when everything goes well.
-`onFail()` is called when there is any failures occurrs.
+`onFail()` is called when there is any failures occurs.
-`onUncaughtException()` method is called once there is uncaught exception throwing during the valiation process.
+`onUncaughtException()` method is called once there is uncaught exception throwing during the validation process.

     public interface ValidateCallback {